canonical/launchpad-manual/docs/user/explanation/teams/team-repositories.rst

    # create and commit changes
    git push <remote-name> newfeature

-Other members of ``test team`` will be able to to fetch the new branch and base their own work on it.
+Other members of ``test-team`` will be able to to fetch the new branch and base their own work on it.
 They will also be able to push new commits to the same branch.
 To start working on it, a team member clones the repository and switches to the ``newfeature`` branch: